assist-iot/assist-iot-documentation/docs/source/horizontal_planes/smart/sd_wan_enabler.rst

 REST API endpoints
 *******************
-The API has not been implemented yet, in the following table are presented the expected endpoints:
+In the following table are presented the endpoint ready to use:

 +---------------------+-----------------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------+
 | Method              | Endpoint                                | Description                                                                                                                                     |